eonist/TestRunner/README.md

 > Add this framework via XCode SPM-package-manager to the `UITesting-target` in xcode, not main target

 ## Resources:
--[Using XCTest and XCTestCase for iOS Tests](https://medium.com/tauk-blog/using-xctest-and-xctestcase-for-ios-tests-28828c829b3): A comprehensive guide on utilizing XCTest and XCTestCase for iOS testing.
+- [Using XCTest and XCTestCase for iOS Tests](https://medium.com/tauk-blog/using-xctest-and-xctestcase-for-ios-tests-28828c829b3): A comprehensive guide on utilizing XCTest and XCTestCase for iOS testing.

 - [Using XCTest Extension in a Swift Package](https://dr-rost.medium.com/using-xctest-extension-in-a-swift-package-c954b8ed4d62): An informative post detailing the integration of XCTest extension within a Swift package.